Sunderland mum's heartfelt appeal to find couple who helped pet dog injured in hit and run

 She told the Echo: "Thank God he is getting better every day, we didn't have much hope on the night, the couple who stopped to help were really concerned and if they didn't stop, God only knows ..."

 The incident happened on October 22.
 Rumble is now on the mend, but it has been a difficult week for Charlotte and sons Jack, eight, and Leo, one, as they waited to find out if their pet would pull through.

 Rumble was looked after overnight by the PDSA in Gateshead, and has since been on antibiotics and painkillers to help him recover from the incident at home.

 The i newsletter cut through the noise

 He still has a few limps and aches, said Charlotte, and his cuts are healing slowly but surely.

 He has also started to eat small amounts of food.

-The 26-year-old mum added: "I still hold on to hope I find the lady that helped save Rumble.
-I hope to find who did this too."
+The 26-year-old mum added: "I still hold on to hope I find the lady that helped save Rumble."

 A spokeswoman for Northumbria Police is urging members of the public with any information to get in touch with the force on 101.

 They added: "We are appealing for information after a dog was seriously injured in a road traffic collision in Burdon Lane, Sunderland.